snsvrno/rust-opengl-android/readme.md

 # What it Does
 Simple opengl example taken from [tomka/glutin's window example](https://github.com/tomaka/glutin) to draw on both desktop and mobile.

+Modified to check for mouse & touch input.
+Click / press inside the window to change the background color!

 # Requirements
 - [docker](https://www.docker.com/) (sorta optional)
 - [just](https://github.com/casey/just) (optional)